TID-Lab/aggie/docs/content/usingaggie/usingaggie.md

 3. Type in the *Title* of the incident (*e.g. Polling Station not open, Voter Intimidation etc*), the *Location* of the Incident and a brief note describing the incident.
 Set the veracity and status fields as applicable.

 ### Editing an Incident
 Verifiers can always update the status of incidents by editing them.
+It is recommended that you keep a log of the actions taken while confirming or denying veracity in the notes section of an Incident.
 To do this:
 1. From the incidents page, click the **blue edit pencil** at the end of the incident row (last column).
 ![Editing an Incident](incident_editing.png)
 2. Update the incident by editing appropriate sections.
 For example, you can edit the *veracity* and *status* of the incident, add any helpful *notes* or *escalate* the incident.